 - Time to propose the next block.
 This is the time it takes to build a block and wrap the current transactions into it.
 Such a block becomes a candidate to be added to the blockchain.

 - Block finalization time.This is the time needed for the block to be validated by nodes in the network, and then permanently (irrevocably) adding such a block (and its transactions) to the block chain.

 - Transactions processed per second (TPS).
 That is the average number of transactions that have been irrevocably recorded on the Algorand blockchain.

-Of course, this is a rather simplified look at the topic, so I encourage you to read the details presented in the following infographic, or hearing my moviein which I describe in more detail the mechanisms of the Algorand network.
+Of course, this is a rather simplified look at the subject, so I encourage you to familiarize yourself with the details presented in the infographic below, or listen to my video in which I describe in more detail the mechanisms in the Algorand network.

 Infographics - consensus mechanism in the Algorand network